bwnyasse/dart-documentai-samples/README.md

 **DartDocumentAISamples** provides a command-line interface to interact with Google Cloud's DocumentAI.

 1. **Place Service Account Key**:
-    - Ensure your Service Account key JSON file is placed in the `assets/` directory.
+    - Ensure your Service Account key JSON file is placed in the `assets/` directory under the name `sa-keys.json`.

 2. **List Available Commands**:
     - To view the list of available commands and their descriptions, run: